orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vapp_org_network.md

 ### Optional

-- `is_fenced` (Boolean) Defines if the network is fenced.
-Fencing allows identical virtual machines in different vApp networks connect to organization VDC networks that are accessed in this vApp.
-Value defaults to `false`.
-- `retain_ip_mac_enabled` (Boolean) Specifies whether the network resources such as IP/MAC of router will be retained across deployments.
-Value defaults to `false`.
 - `vapp_id` (String) (ForceNew) ID of the vApp.
 Ensure that one and only one attribute from this collection is set : `vapp_name`, `vapp_id`.
 - `vapp_name` (String) (ForceNew) Name of the vApp.
 Ensure that one and only one attribute from this collection is set : `vapp_id`, `vapp_name`.
 - `vdc` (String) (ForceNew) The name of vDC to use, optional if defined at provider level.